Bhuvanchalasani/finalproject/README.txt

 4. Open and run the imdb_sentiment_analysis.ipynb notebook for the IMDb dataset or twitter_sentiment_analysis.ipynb notebook for the Twitter dataset using Jupyter Notebook or Jupyter Lab.

-5. Follow the notebook's instructions to perform sentiment analysis on the respective dataset.
+5. For the news group dataset, open and run the news_group_sentiment_analysis.ipynb notebook using Jupyter Notebook or Jupyter Lab.

+6. In the notebooks, explore different machine learning models including Random Forest, Decision Tree, and Gradient Descent for sentiment analysis.

 Results and Observations:

-The notebook will display classification metrics and observations about model performance.
-Gain insights into sentiment distribution and model accuracy, precision, recall, and F1-score.
+The notebooks will display classification metrics and observations about model performance for each dataset.
+Gain insights into sentiment distribution and model accuracy, precision, recall, and F1-score using different algorithms.

 Future Extensions:

 This section is a placeholder for future extensions, suggesting how the project could be further improved or expanded.

+License:

+This project is licensed under the MIT License - see the LICENSE file for details.